marcglasberg/fast_immutable_collections/docs/info_suggestions.md

 * In Flutter, when deciding if you should rebuild a widget or not, there are performance tradeoffs between value equality and identity equality.
 For example, if you use an immutable collection and it has not been mutated, then it is equal by identity (which is a very cheap comparison).
 On the other hand, when it's not equal by identity this does not rule out the possibility that they may be value-equal.
-But in practice, when possible, fast_immutable_collections avoids creating new objects for updates where no change in value occurred.
-For this reason, if some state and its next state are immutable collections not equal by identity, they are almost certainly NOT value-equal, otherwise why would you have mutated the collection to begin with?
-If you are ok with doing some rare unnecessary rebuilds, you can decide whether or not to rebuild the widget without having to compare each item of the collections.
+But in practice, when possible, `fast_immutable_collections` avoids creating new objects for updates where no change in value occurred.
+For this reason, if a state and its next version are immutable collections not equal by identity, they are almost certainly NOT value-equal, otherwise why would you have mutated the collection to begin with?
+If you are ok with doing some rare unnecessary rebuilds, you can decide whether to rebuild the widget without having to compare each item of the collections.

 * Caching can speed things up significantly.
 But how do you cache results of a function?